Barabol/Barabollum.js/README.md

 ## get functions <br />

+- ### get_speed_by( x , y , time )
+> calculates px/fps
+> - how many px in x direction object will travel in time
+> - how many px in y direction object will travel in time
+> - desired time
+- ### get_speed_to( name , x , y , time )
+> calculates px/fps
+> - name of the object
+> - how many px in x direction object will travel in time
+> - how many px in y direction object will travel in time
+> - desired time
 - ### is_sliding( name )
 > returns true if object is sliding
 > - name of the object